Food safety incidents in Taiwan: Domestic

 In 2011, Ma Ying-jeou stated that the government health units launched the nation's largest-ever action to secure food safety by checking up to 16,000 food makers and outlets, and removing from sales stands over 20,000 food and beverage items suspected of being contaminated with DEHP.

 Health officials inspected over 14,000 food vendors and stores around the island, taking over 20,000 products off shelves.

 Ma was criticized by the opposition Democratic Progressive Party (DPP) for his handling of the scandal.
 Opposition spokesperson Lin Yu-chang pushed the Ma Ying-jeou administration to come out with a new "D-Day" to combat the national plasticizer scare.
-The Kuomingtang (KMT) criticized the DPP for their inability to detect DEHP while it was in power.
+The Kuomintang (KMT) criticized the DPP for their inability to detect DEHP while it was in power.
 They pointed out that DPP legislator Huang Sue-ying spoke against placing DEHP on the US Environmental Protection Agency's (EPA's) class-1 control list of toxic substances.
 KMT legislator Chiu Yi also alleged that the DPP had ties with the owner of the Yu Shen Company, Lai Chun-chieh.
 Lai's son also claimed on his Facebook webpage that DEHP was not responsible for cancer, contrary to studies that showed otherwise.